ATO Sets Sights on Directors as It Aims to Claw Back Tax

 Tax debts have surged by a whopping 89% to more than $50 billion as of June 2023, leading the ATO to take increasingly aggressive steps to claw back some of that cash.

-Of that debt, more than $5 billion is owed by companies who now run the risk of receiving Director Penalty Notices (DPNs), with Chaudhary criticising those businesses for using the ATO as “a low-interest loan facility”.
+Of that debt, more than $5 billion is owed by companies who now run the risk of receiving Director Penalty Notices (DPNs), with Chaudhary criticising those businesses for using the ATO crack down as “a low-interest loan facility”.

 “It’s not fair for businesses with large outstanding debts to continue to use the ATO as a low-interest loan facility and it’s clear that disclosing business tax debts provides strong incentives for engagement with the ATO regarding these debts,” Chaudhary said.